Meike-K/hello_genomics_calc_py36/README.md

 expression matrix as input (which is produced by app UUID1, a.txt) and you promise to write some data quality related file "data_quality.json" (access-key `data_quality_output`).

-First you have to do is to define your input/output-interface in the `manifest.json` as follows:
+First you have to define your input/output-interface in the `manifest.json` as follows:

 *manifest.json:*